Antonia Iacobescu

 Antonia Clara Iacobescu (born 12 April 1989), known professionally as Antonia, is a Romanian singer.

 Early life

 Antonia Clara Iacobescu was born on 12 April 1989 in Bucharest, Romania and moved with family to the United States at the age of five.
 She spent her childhood in Utah, singing at the age of ten, and American culture strongly influenced her musical style.
 She finished high school in Las Vegas, Nevada and entered the modelling world.

-She has participated in hundreds of photoshoots for catalogues and has collaborated with American agencies such as Lenz and Ford Models.
+Iacobescu has participated in hundreds of photoshoots for catalogues and has collaborated with American agencies such as Lenz and Ford Models.
 In 2013, she launched her clothing line called MOJA.
 At the age of 18, Antonia returned to Romania with her family.